- Computational Social Science

 - have a cumulative GPA of at least 3.2

-- Fill out the IS MPS Early Admit Petition and submit it to Info Sci Graduate Program Coordinator Barbara Woske.
+- Fill out the IS MPS Early Admit Application and submit it to the Info Sci Graduate Program Coordinator Barbara Woske.

-If you are offered admission, it will be contingent upon successful completion of your undergraduate degree.
+If you are admitted, it will be contingent upon successful completion of your undergraduate degree.

 Cornell Undergraduates wishing to apply to the MPS program as an Early Admit candidate should follow the timeline outlined below in order to become eligible to apply for the program:

 - If the petition is approved, you will be allowed to enroll in graduate level courses for the Fall term that will count toward your MPS degree.
 During the fall term, you will be required to submit a Graduate Admissions application.
 Please see application deadlines on our admissions page.